On this highly flexible MA Creative Enterprise programme, you will have the opportunity to develop your skills in critically informed filmmaking.

 You will join a vibrant, supportive department, based in the world-class Minghella Studios.
 Our teaching is informed by expertise in a range of contemporary-theatre themes, and our community of academic staff has a longstanding commitment to scholarly excellence and research through practice.

 While studying on the theatre pathway, you will also benefit from working alongside students on other Creative Enterprise pathways (such as Film and Art), opening up even more opportunities for you to build connections, and to enrich your understanding of the creative industries.

-Description of entry requirements: Applicants should normally have a good first or second class honours degree (or equivalent from a university outside the UK) with evidence of your commitment to film or television study and/or practice, or theatre study and/or practice, depending on your pathway of choice.
+Description of entry requirements: Normally a good undergraduate honours degree (2:1 or above) or equivalent from a university outside the UK.
+You’ll need to show evidence of your commitment to film or television study and/or practice, or theatre study and/or practice, depending on your pathway of choice.